theodorzoulias/SimpleTplDataflowPipelines/README.md

 Faulting the blocks is required in order to empty their input and output buffers, so that the pipeline can complete ASAP.
 This special exception is not propagated through the `Completion` of the generated pipeline, but it can be observed by querying the `Completion` property of the individual blocks.
+Observing this exception just means that this block was not the first that failed.
+It is possible that the `PipelineException` may coexist with other exceptions in the same dataflow block.

 ## Discussion